leizhang-geo/ST-CausalConvNet/README.md

 [Apache License v2.0](./LICENSE)

+## Thanks

+We thanks the previous work [An Empirical Evaluation of Generic Convolutional and Recurrent Networks for Sequence Modeling](https://arxiv.org/abs/1803.01271) by Shaojie Bai, J. Zico Kolter and Vladlen Koltun, as the basic knowledge for TCN architecture in our research.

 ## Contact

-For questions and supports please contact the author: Lei Zhang 张磊 (zlxy9892@163.com)
+For questions and supports please contact the author: Lei Zhang 张磊 (zhanglei@smail.nju.edu.cn)